Home/Blog/Programming/Angular routing guide: How to optimize app navigation

 <router-outlet></router-outlet>

 Here, <router-outlet> acts as a placeholder for the component.
-Instead of defining a component, our template will simply pull whatever component is rendered with the passed URL path.
+Instead of setting a specific component, our template will show whatever component matches the URL that was typed in.
 By using this placeholder, we don’t have to export the component.
 Instead, we can export the module.

 You can now view this app by entering http://localhost:4200 in your browser address bar.